visionlab-ogu/PLANesT-3D/RoseSegNet/README.md

 ## Installation
-You can follow Pointnet++ to install environment dependencies and compile TF operator.
+Thanks to the PointNet++ architecture for sharing their repository publicly.
+This architecture builds upon the original PointNet++ structure.
+You can follow the installation instructions from PointNet++ to set up the environment dependencies and compile the TensorFlow operator.

 ## Usage
 <strong>Data Preparation</strong>